3 Things Not to Say After Someone Loses Their Dog

-In my nervousness I’d over compensate and say stupid things rather than just keeping it simple.
-And it wasn’t until I was on the receiving end of some of these sentiments that I realized how horrible some of things I’d been saying really were.
+In my nervousness I’d over compensate and say a lot of stupid things.
+And it wasn’t until I was on the receiving end that I realized how horrible some of things I’d said really were.

 There isn’t one magical thing you can say that to alleviate someone’s grief, but there are plenty of things you can say that end up making it worse.
 Here’s 3 things not to say after someone loses their dog (and things you should say instead).

 Don’t Ask “Are You Getting Another Dog?”

 When you ask ‘are you getting another dog?’ to someone whose just lost theirs it makes it sound like they’re replaceable.
 That they can just go out and buy another puppy and things will be hunky dory.